Johannes Arlt: Political career

 Arlt joined the SPD in 2000.

 From 2002 to 2004 he was sub-district chairman of the Jusos Nordost and member of the Juso federal executive.

-Arlt has been a Member of the German Bundestag for Mecklenburg Lake District II - Rostock District III in Mecklenburg-Western Pomerania as of the 2021 German federal election.
+Arlt became a Member of the German Bundestag for Mecklenburg Lake District II - Rostock District III in Mecklenburg-Western Pomerania in the 2021 German federal election.
 Arlt won the constituency with 31.1 per cent of the first votes and thus entered the 20th German Bundestag.

-He has since been serving on the Defence Committee and the Committee on Economic Affairs.
+In parliament, Arlt served on the Defence Committee and the Committee on Economic Affairs.

 His parliamentary office in the constituency is spread across several coworking spaces.
 In addition, two buses serve as mobile parliamentary offices.
 In the 2025 federal election, he failed to regain a seat in the Bundestag.

 He is a candidate in the district council election in Mecklenburg-Western Pomerania 2025 in the district of Mecklenburgische Seenplatte.

 Political positions

 Ahead of the 2025 national elections, Arlt endorsed Boris Pistorius as the Social Democrats' candidate to succeed Chancellor Olaf Scholz.